Seed7

 11. EXPRESSIONS

 There are two types of expressions.
-On one side there so called simple expressions which are constructed using fixed predefined syntax rules.
-On the other side there are expressions which are constructed according to syntax rules defined with syntax declarations.
-Here we describe only simple expressions.
-How syntax declarations work is described in the Chapters 3 and 8.2.
-There are only few fixed predefined syntax rules:
+On one side there so called simple expressions, which are constructed using fixed predefined syntax rules.
+On the other side there are expressions which are constructed according to syntax rules.
+Syntax rules are defined with syntax declarations.
+How syntax declarations work is described in Chapter 3.2 (Syntax declarations) and chapter 9 (Structured syntax definition).
+The syntax declarations support the extensible syntax of Seed7.
+A simplified description of user defined expressions, which does not take priority levels into account, is:

 11.1 Parentheses